Inter-Blockchain-Service/Cosmos-StateSync/Bitcanna/README.md

 # Statesync by Inter Blockchain Services

-First thing, if you are running a validator BACKUP your config directory.
+If you are running a validator BACKUP your priv_validator_key.json.

 ## You can use one of our scripts